Department of Theology

 The 1988 General Conference of the United Methodist Church approved the establishment of Africa University.
-In March 1992 the Department of Theology and the Department of Agriculture and Natural Resources became the two founding Faculties of Africa University.
+In March 1992 the Department of Theology and the Department of Agricultural Sciences became the two founding Faculties of Africa University.
 Subsequently, the first class of the Bachelor of Divinity degree programme was opened to nine students, under the leadership of the founding dean, Prof. David K. Yemba, who in 2005 was elected the Bishop of Central Congo Episcopal Area and in 2008 became the Chancellor of Africa University.
 In January 2005, Rev Dr. Beauty R. Maenzanise succeeded him, becoming the first female dean of the Faculty.

 From its humble beginnings at the farm house the Department has grown in every respect.
 Since 2002 the faculty is housed in the J.Lawrence McClesky building, thanks to a donation from the South Carolina Annual Conference.
 There has also been an increase in the number of programmes that the Department offers.
 Besides the Bachelor of Divinity degree programme, the Department now offers the Master of Theological Studies and the Masters of Arts in Religious Studies.
 Preparations to offer a doctoral programme are at an advanced stage.
 The student enrolment has increased to 75 students every year.
 The staff establishment has also increased four to nine.